-As a non-profit, community-owned healthcare organization, Memorial Health System is guided by its mission to improve the health of the people and communities we serve.
+As a non-profit, community-owned healthcare organization, Memorial Health Sysstem is guided by its mission to improve the health of the people and communities we serve.
 We live out that mission in a variety of ways and take seriously the responsibility entrusted to us.
-The information below provides a glimpse of just a few of the programs that contributed to Memorial Health System's nearly $117.4 million community benefits in fiscal year 2015.
-Memorial Health System includes Memorial Medical Center, Abraham Lincoln Memorial Hospital, Taylorville Memorial Hospital, Passavant Area Hospital, Mental Health Centers of Central Illinois, Memorial Home Services and Memorial Physician Services.
-Included in this total was $6.7 million in free healthcare services for people who were uninsured or underinsured and unable to pay for their care.
-Memorial Health System provided an additional $60.2 million in unreimbursed Medicaid services.
+The information below provides a glimpse of just a few of the programs that contributed to Memorial Health System's nearly $148.9 million community benefits in fiscal year 2016.
+Memorial Health System includes Memorial Medical Center, Abraham Lincoln Memorial Hospital, Taylorville Memorial Hospital, Passavant Area Hospital, Memorial Behavioral Health, Memorial Home Services and Memorial Physician Services.
+Included in this total was $6.5 million in free healthcare services for people who were uninsured or underinsured and unable to pay for their care.
+Memorial Health System provided an additional $76.7 million in unreimbursed Medicaid services.

 What is a Community Benefit?

 In the broadest sense, a hospital benefits a community numerous ways.
-In 2015, Memorial Health System had four not-for-profit hospitals in Springfield, Lincoln, Taylorville and Jacksonville that provided health care services in central Illinois 24 hours a day, seven days a week.
-Memorial Health System is a major employer.
-We have more than 6,000 full- and part-time employees whose work supports thousands of families.
+In 2016, Memorial Health System had four not-for-profit hospitals in Springfield, Lincoln, Taylorville and Jacksonville that provided healthcare services in central Illinois 24 hours a day, seven days a week.
+Memorial Health System is a major employer in these communities.
+We have more than 6,700 full- and part-time employees whose employment supports thousands of families.
 Memorial is a major contributor to the local economy.

 Community benefit also has a more narrow definition.
 Not-for-profit health care organizations such as Memorial Health System are exempt from paying federal income taxes because they fall into a category recognized by the federal income tax code as charitable organizations.
 As a not-for-profit hospital, Memorial Medical Center is community-owned.
 We are governed by a volunteer board made up of community members.
 No one owns stock or receives proceeds from any profits we make.
 All profits are directed back into the hospital for continual improvement of health care operations.

-At Memorial Medical Center, these investments make possible such advancements as the ongoing expansion of our surgery area with three new operating rooms and the addition of 114 private patient rooms.
+At Memorial Medical Center, these investments made possible such advancements as the expansion of our surgery area with three new operating rooms and the addition of a new patient care area offering 114 private patient rooms that increase patient privacy and safety.
 Memorial Medical Center is invested in learning.
-The opening of the new Center for Learning and Innovation provides cutting-edge learning opportunities for health professions education with a clinical simulation center and surgical skills laboratory.
+The Center for Learning and Innovation provides cutting-edge learning opportunities for health professions education with a clinical simulation center and surgical skills laboratory.
 Community education events are also available in the new conference center.

 In exchange for not-for-profit status, the Internal Revenue Service requires that hospitals engage in charitable activities that benefit their communities, known as community benefit.
 Memorial annually completes reports to the IRS and the Illinois Attorney General detailing our community benefit activities.

-According to the Illinois Hospital Association, charity care is the free or discounted care provided to patients who cannot pay and who are not eligible for public programs (such as Medicare or Medicaid).
+Patient financial assistance is the free or discounted care provided to patients who cannot pay and who are not eligible for public programs (such as Medicare or Medicaid).
 These patients must meet certain financial criteria in accordance with hospital policy, such as incomes at or below a certain threshold of the federal poverty level.
-Charity care includes services for which hospitals neither received nor expected to receive payment because they determined the patient's inability to pay.
+Patient financial assistance includes services for which hospitals neither received nor expected to receive payment because they determined the patient's inability to pay.
 This number is reported as the cost of care to the hospital.

 Hospitals have become the healthcare safety net for the uninsured and our most vulnerable populations - the poor, the disabled, the young, and the elderly.
-Today, a growing number of the middle class are also being assisted by charity care.
 Memorial Health System is committed to serving the healthcare needs of every person in our community.
 "Equal Access" is part of the Memorial's Statement of Values.
 Our provision of care does not depend on whether the patient is able to pay for that care.
-We have established guidelines in which patients may apply and qualify for charity care assistance that may cover part or even all of their hospital care.
+We have established guidelines in which patients may apply and qualify for financial assistance that may cover part or even all of their hospital care.

-Memorial has a generous charity care policy.
-At Memorial, patients who are uninsured or underinsured and who are unable to pay for the cost of their care are eligible for charity care assistance.
+At Memorial, patients who are uninsured or underinsured and who are unable to pay for the cost of their care are eligible for financial assistance.
 Determination of eligibility is made by our patient financial counselors.
 If qualified, assistance is available for eligible patients whose income is up to 750% of the federal poverty guidelines.
-Information on Memorial's Charity Care Program is available by calling 217-788-3800 or toll free at 800-562-2829.
+Information on Memorial's Financial Assistance Program is available by calling 217-788-3800 or toll free at 800-562-2829.